-WWE’s Hell in a Cell pay per view had a bit of a different vibe this year being there was no WWE World Heavyweight Championship match on the show; built around Dean Ambrose and John Cena’s quest to gain revenge on “Authority” member Seth Rollins, the show ended up featuring two Hell in a Cell matches: Ambrose vs. Rollins and Cena vs. Orton in another of their seemingly endless number of matches.
+WWE’s Hell in a Cell pay per view had a bit of a different vibe this year since there was no WWE World Heavyweight Championship match on the show; built around Dean Ambrose and John Cena’s quest to gain revenge on “Authority” member Seth Rollins, the show ended up featuring two Hell in a Cell matches: Ambrose vs. Rollins and Cena vs. Orton in another of their seemingly endless number of matches.
 On to the results:

 Mark Henry defeated Bo Dallas